iredmail/docs/en_US/upgrade/1-ee.changelog.md

 - A valid license key is now required for installation.
 - Improvements:
+    - [web] New search bar on top-left of all web pages.
+You can search with domain name, email address, or display name, top 10 results are displayed, click item to visit account profile page.
     - [web] Removed component `iRedAdmin` since iRedMail Enterprise Edition offers same features as iRedAdmin and iRedAdmin-Pro.
     - [web] Able to set isolation level of the spam/ham auto-learning data.